allenwest24/Manipulating-System-Calls/README.md

 We can change this by calling:
 - export PATH=~/newFunctions:PATH$

+***Now we want to add a malicious version of cat.c so when we add it to the PATH it will find ours first and execute the malicious package!***

 This essentially adds our folder of altered functions to the path to be checked and then we add the original $PATH so we don't have to write every single fucntion.
 Now we can have our new version call: